iifl-logo

 e) the Directors were devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively;

-During the year Five (5) Board Meetings, Four (4) Audit Committee Meetings, Two (2) Nomination and Remuneration Committee Meetings, One (1) Corporate Social Responsibility Meeting and Twelve (12) Stakeholder Relationship Committee Meetings were convened and held, the details of which are given in the Corporate Governance Report.
-The intervening gap between the meetings was within the period prescribed under the Companies Act, 2013.The dates and related information is given in Corporate Governance Report, annexed to this Report as ANNEXURE-IV.
+During the year, Six (6) Board Meetings, Four (4) Audit Committee Meetings, Two (2) Nomination and Remuneration Committee Meetings, Two (2) Corporate Social Responsibility Committee Meetings and One (1) Stakeholder Relationship Committee Meeting were convened and held, the details of which are given in the Corporate Governance Report.
+The intervening gap between the meetings was within the period prescribed under the Companies Act, 2013.The dates and related information are given in Corporate Governance Report, annexed to this Report at ANNEXURE-IV.

-The Company has framed Nomination and Remuneration Committee to decide appointment and remuneration of Directors, Independent Directors and Key Managerial Personnel.
+The Company has framed Nomination and Remuneration Committee to decide appointment and remuneration of Directors, Independent Directors and Key Management Personnel.

 Salient features of the Nomination and Remuneration Policy are as follows: